-Tech sell-off wrecks record day for U.S. stocks
+The close: TSX rises on higher oil prices, robust jobs data

 Canada’s main stock index rose on Friday, boosted by sharp gains for big banks as employment and industrial data pointed to renewed health in the domestic economy.

-The financial sector, which accounts for a third of the index’s weight, gained 1 percent.
+The financial sector, which accounts for a third of the index’s weight, gained 1.1 per cent.
 It also rose sharply on Thursday.

 Job growth accelerated in May at its fastest pace in eight months, while industrial capacity rose to its highest level since 2007 in the first quarter, separate reports from Statistics Canada showed on Friday.